 Of course, these were absolutely amazing eaten hot and fresh, but they also weren’t too shabby for breakfast the next morning cold.
 I think you could warm them up a little bit even in the microwave, too.

-Tomorrow starts a new year and there’s no better way to begin your day than with a plate full of doughnuts.
+Tomorrow starts a new year and there’s no better way to begin your day than with a plate full of chocolate doughnut holes.
 And I feel like there was no better way for me to end my year than with a few doughnuts.

 As part of a balanced breakfast, I recommend you enjoy these with a cup of coffee.
 Er, I mean I guess some protein wouldn’t be a bad idea.
 Or at least something that doesn’t involve sugar.
 But it’s technically still the holiday season and sugar doesn’t count.
 Are doughnuts technically breakfast or dessert anyway?
 I never could figure that one out.